oapostrophe/oapostrophe.github.io/_posts/2021-05-20-arms-report.md

 *One of our lab robots taking a selfie during its construction.*

 The answer is simulation.
 By simulating each potential robot design, we can test how it performs without wasting time or materials to physically build it.
 Simulation has an important place in the robotics field, and a number of tools exist for the simulations of robots: [DART](https://dartsim.github.io/), [Gazebo](http://gazebosim.org/), and [URDF](http://wiki.ros.org/urdf) to name a few.
 But one common issue with such simulations is that many of these tools require verbose and difficult-to-read input.
 For instance, let's look at the XML-based [SDFormat](http://sdformat.org/) used by Gazebo.
-Consider one of the simplest possible objects - a 1x1x1 cube:
+Consider one of the simplest possible objects - a `1x1x1` cube:

 ![plain cube]({{site.baseurl}}/assets/images/arms1/gazebo_cube.png)

-*A gray cube on a gray background in Gazebo - about as plain as it gets.*
+*A gray cube on a gray background in Gazebo - so basic you almost can't see it.*

 Below is the SDF code required to create this basic object: